ObiruLabs/craft-flickr-photopicker/README.md

 * Restrict to selecting a single photo.

 ## Change Log
+### 1.0.0 (20 April 2014)
+* Smarter fetching of images in the admin panel
+* Saves entire photo object so that retrieval does not require API calls

 ### 0.0.1 (4 April 2014)
 * Custom Flickr Picker Field
 * Supports a single user id